Our return to normalcy is still on the horizon—we aren't fully out of the woods yet.

 2. Make origami, sustainably

-Collect papers you no longer have any use for (you'll know which ones), and try folding them into fascinating forms and shapes to keep yourself entertained.
+Collect papers you no longer have any use for (you'll know which ones), and try folding them into fascinating forms and shapes.
 Then, when you grow tired of these origami creations (which may happen eventually), you can always use them to wipe down surfaces, from your floor to your window, or put them aside for homemade kindling in December.

 3. Build and retreat into a reading fort